Shia Islam in Saudi Arabia: 2011–2012 Saudi Arabian protests

 For long the regime co-opted a local class of notables in order to drive the public opinion.
 They did so, partly by appointing Shias as judges in the Shia courts of the region.
 However, in Qatif the notables were superseded after the Iranian Revolution by some political activists who were more radical in their demands and who were left-behinds of the redistribution policies driven by the notables.
 In fact, the majority of Shia notables followed Shia figures of authority, the Maraji', who advocated for a spiritual role for the clergy rather than a political one.
 By withdrawing from the field of clerical education, the notables let Shia Islamist movements taking that role.
 That is why, in 2011, the protests were led by young people, influenced by the previous radical movements, active on social media and independent from the notables.
 To slow down the protests, the regime aspired to rely on the notables who were looking to preserve some of their influence on the population against new local leaders.
 The notables appointment to positions of authority by the Saudi regime depended on their belonging to Shi'ism.
 Consequently, their interest was that the regime still saw Shias as a social group with a strong identity.
 The regime exploited this position to control the notables.
 From the notable point of view, either they supported the regime, with a risk of being removed from their positions by the protesters, or they supported the protesters, with a risk of being removed from their position by the Saudi regime.
-A declaration was signed by notables on the 21st of April 2011 calling for a break in the protests.
+A declaration was signed by notables on 21 April 2011 calling for a break in the protests.
 The main signatory was Hassan Al-Saffar, a Shia scholar from Qatif who was considered as one of the most important Shia leaders of Saudi Arabia, and who founded the Islamic Reform Movement in 1991.
 This movement descended from the Organization for the Islamic Revolution in the Arabian Peninsula which aimed at a Shia revolution in Saudi Arabia.
 Despite Al-Saffar's call, the protests only halted when a Facebook page which had previously called for demonstrations, asked the protesters to let some time to the government to implement the changes it promised.